-Aquaculture Systems comprise of a range of key computer-based and manually operated tools to ensure that PIRSA Fisheries and Aquaculture operates in an efficient and effective manner.
-Activities under Aquaculture Systems include ensuring up to date IT systems are in place such as the Primary Industries Information Management System, Public Register and ArcGIS mapping software.
+Aquaculture Systems comprise of a range of key computer-based and manually-operated tools to ensure that PIRSA Fisheries and Aquaculture operates in an efficient and effective manner.
+Activities under Aquaculture Systems include ensuring up to date IT systems are in place and are effective, such as the Primary Industries Information Management System, Public Register and ArcGIS mapping software.